ManvendraSingh77/Flutter/mi_card_app/README.md

-# min_card_app
+# mi_card_app

 A new Flutter project.

 ## Getting Started

-In this project we have implement Column and Row.
+In this project, we have implemented Column and Row.

-This project tell us the use of  columne and row and how to use different properties of these two element.
+This project tells us the use of  columns and rows and how to use different properties of these two elements.

 /n